bhagchandr123/User_Management_System/README.md

 ## User_Management_System

-.This project is a User Management System built using Spring Boot.
+This project is a User Management System built using Spring Boot.
 It allows you to perform CRUD (Create, Read, Update, Delete) operations on user data through a set of RESTful endpoints.

 ## Project Description

 The User Management System project provides the following user attributes:
 .UserId
 .Name